oharapaGitHub/ca675assignment3backend/README.md

 ### Loading the data into the Database
 Before loading the data into the database,  the property max_allowed_packet, needs to be updated within mySQL, increasing to a value such as 1004193792.
 This is due to some rows of data to be inserting containing 6mb+ of data, the default maximum allowed by mySQL is 4mb.
 Once the property is updated, the following steps outlined can be followed.

-The data to be loaded is reference through a property, url, contained in the configuration file, dbdata.cfg.
+The data to be loaded is referenced through a property, url, contained in the configuration file, dbdata.cfg.
 Update this property to reference the name/location of the file containing the data to be placed in the database.
 Note, use backslashes and be careful of folders with spaces in the name.
 For example, url: C:/Users/Downloads/js_wikipedia_data/2016_03_clickstream_RESULTS.tsv.gz

 Once the property has been updated, in the Console and at the root of the repo, type the following
 - import DatabaseDataLoader